apache/tvm/docs/dev/hybrid_script.rst

 Software Emulation
 ~~~~~~~~~~~~~~~~~~

-In software emulation, the most interesting thing is the decorator ``tvm.hybrid.script``.
+In software emulation, the most interesting thing is the decorator ``tvm.te.hybrid.script``.
 This decorator helps 2 things:

 1. Importing runtime variables